So many Public Houses

 The Hero of Inkerman / Windle Brook

-Gerry Davidson wrote from Ontario, Canada, "Mrs. Melita Harris (Woodhouse), who lives here in Ottawa and turns 98 soon, often talks about her father's pub, The Hero of Inkerman, in Bagshot."
+Gerry Davidson wrote from Ontario, Canada, "Mrs. Melita Harris (Woodhouse), who lives here in Ottawa often talks about her father's pub, The Hero of Inkerman, in Bagshot."
 0905 I later heard that Mrs Harris passed away in January 2006 at the age of 98.
 583.0406

 Yvonne sent the old photo of the Hero.555.506 Printing on the back indicates that the licencees at the time were Emily and Charles Webb, can you put a date on when this would have been?
 The general appearance of the building is much as I remember it before it was destroyed, a four-digit phone number printed on the back shows it to be pre-1973, but the car and the pedestrian crossing becon on the right are much older.
 The board propped up by the pub sign invites coaches to pull in!